vedant-jain03/code-board/README.md

 Code-Meet is a website solely designed for Teachers and Students, to make learning fun and easy.

 * The editing code feature can be handled both by Teacher and students so that student can also give the input and can make the code optimal.
-* Ask a doubt section would let teacher know on which line the student has a doubt.
+* Ask a doubt in doubt section would let teacher know on which line the student has a doubt.

 | ![CPT2209251134-1528x742 (1)](https://user-images.githubusercontent.com/77020164/192130645-a8a279c3-8605-49af-9a1a-e29ebd9c2d5d.gif)
 |-|